Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness: Approach

 \section{Approach}

-\paragraph{Problem Formulation} We adopt the standard visuomotor control setting, where at each time step \( t \), a robot observes a camera frame \( I_t \) and executes an action \( a_t \) based on a policy \( \pi(a_t, \ldots, a_{t+T_a} \mid I_{t-T_o}, \ldots, I_t) \) with observation horizon \( T_o \) and action horizon \( T_a \).
+We adopt the standard visuomotor control setting, where at each time step \( t \), a robot observes a camera frame \( I_t \) and executes an action \( a_t \) based on a policy \( \pi(a_t, \ldots, a_{t+T_a} \mid I_{t-T_o}, \ldots, I_t) \) with observation horizon \( T_o \) and action horizon \( T_a \).
 Throughout this paper, \( I_t \) is an RGB camera image and \( a_t \) an absolute or relative task space action. \( \pi \) is trained on a source-domain dataset of expert demonstrations \( \mathcal{D}_{\text{train}} = \{(I_t, a_t)\} \).
-When deployed in a target domain \( \mathcal{D}_{\text{test}} \) with novel backgrounds, distractor objects, or changes in robot embodiment, such policies often fail due to sensitivity to irrelevant visual variations.
-Our objective is to compute a calibration-free visual transform \mbox{\( \Phi(I_t) = \tilde{I}_t \)} that takes as input the unaltered image \( I_t \) and outputs the corresponding augmented image \( \tilde{I}_t \) which only contains task-relevant elements.
-We design \( \Phi \) based on state-of-the-art vision models to enable zero-shot open-vocabulary object detection without training and apply a calibration-free initialization scheme that leverages a vision-language model.
+When deployed in a target domain \( \mathcal{D}_{\text{test}} \) with novel backgrounds, distractor objects, or changes in robot embodiment, such policies often fail due to sensitivity to task-irrelevant visual variations.
+Our objective is to compute a calibration-free visual transform \mbox{\( \Phi(I_t) = \tilde{I}_t \)} that takes as input the unaltered image \( I_t \) and outputs the corresponding augmented image \( \tilde{I}_t \), which only contains task-relevant elements.
+We design \( \Phi \) based on state-of-the-art vision foundation models to enable zero-shot open-vocabulary object detection without training and apply a calibration-free initialization scheme that leverages a vision-language model.
 ARRO can thus be deployed without any setup-specific adjustments.
+Fig. \ref{fig:coverpic} provides an overview of ARRO's processing pipeline.